This mastering FAQ section of this website designed to answer all of the typical and various questions you might have regarding audio mastering.

 How Much Does Mastering Cost?

-I offer some of the most affordable and competitive, rock-bottom rates, but refer to my mastering rates section for my latest specials.
+I offer some of the most affordable and competitive rates, but refer to my mastering rates section for my latest specials.

 How Long Does Mastering Take?